-Applications for the Bobbi Meeler Sahm Service and Outreach Award for the 2022-2023 academic year are now open.
-The deadline for the application is extended to Monday, Jan.
-9, 2023.
+Applications for the Bobbi Meeler Sahm Service and Outreach Award for the 2023-2024 academic year will be accepted on Oct.
+23, 2023.
+Applications must be submitted by Friday, Jan.
+26, 2024 at 5 p.m.
 The application process and requirements are as follows:

-- Applications will be accepted from UGA units or departments whose faculty and/or staff are partnering with a community organization on programs addressing issues including but not limited to: public health and well-being; preK-12 education; disadvantaged youth; childhood and adult literacy; civic engagement; and public safety.
+- Applications will be accepted from UGA units or departments whose faculty and/or staff are partnering with a community organization on programs addressing issues including but not limited to: public health and well-being; Pre-K through 12 education; disadvantaged youth; childhood and adult literacy; civic engagement; and public safety.

 - This award is designed to enhance UGA’s Public Service and Outreach mission.
 As such, funded projects must include a collaborative partnership with an Athens community organization and demonstrate a direct and positive impact on the community.
 Programs must clarify who will benefit from funding.
 Please provide a description of the intended target audience.

 - Applicants must provide a dean or director’s letter of support for the project with the application.